14 Payroll Best Practices to Implement in 2021

 Although most payroll best practices are closer to the finance aspect of the role, there is an HR aspect to it as well.
 When you work in human resources, employees are your clients.
 It doesn’t matter if you are creating a training manual, updating the code of conduct, or distributing payslips.
 They are on the receiving end of it, and very often, they have no say in the way things are done.
 So if you really want to improve your process, a necessary step is to ask them for input.

 If you are inside a system for too long, it might be challenging to see how to improve it.
 Your employees, however, certainly have a suggestion or two.
 Listen to them and see if there are solutions that you can implement to both help them and improve the process itself.

 From technological advancements to the human touch, there are many new ideas and improvements to implement in your payroll processing in 2021.
-Who knows what the next year might bring, so it’s better to be prepared.
-Read more on our blog to bring your payroll to the next level.
+Payroll best practices usually include automating your payroll system - it saves you precious time that you can later redirect to the core tasks you need to focus on as a business owner.

 While it can be overwhelming figuring out the best payment method or how to handle different currencies and bank charges, there's a solution for you.
 Deel.

 Deel makes paying your team simple.
 With one mass payment and a click, you can fund and pay your entire global team on time and in minutes.

 To learn more about payment options on Deel, book a demo today.